breatheco-de/content/src/content/lesson/how-to-create-unit-testing-with-Javascript-and-Jest.md

 ## Arrow function

 Another novelty of ES6 is the "Arrow functions".
-The way to create these functions is as follows: First, we will define the list of parameters, if necessary, between parentheses, followed by the `=>` symbol and the `{}` to indicate the instructions to be carried out.
+The way to create these functions is as follows: First, we will define the list of parameters (if necessary) between parentheses, followed by the `=>` symbol and the `{}` to indicate the instructions to be carried out.

 In addition to the syntax that is different from the previous ones, this type of function include the following characteristics: